tayloraswift/rules-for-robots/README.md

 ## Prefer full words

 Prefer spelling out complete words, unless the abbreviation is a common standalone term of art, like “min” or “max”.
-Avoid abbreviate variable or function names.
+Avoid abbreviating variable or function names.

 ```swift